DataCater/datacater/README.md

 │   ├── ct.yaml        - Chart Testing Configuration File (https://github.com/helm/chart-testing)
 │   └── datacater      - The official DataCater Helm Chart
 ├── k8s-manifests      - Kubernetes (K8) resources
-├── platform-api       - The main application for DataCater's API ├── python-runner      - Our runner for Python-based filters and transforms ├── transforms         - Pre-defined transforms
+├── licenses           - Overview of the licenses of our dependencies ├── pipeline           - Reference implementation of a pipeline ├── platform-api       - The main application for DataCater's API ├── python-runner      - Our runner for Python-based filters and transforms ├── serde              - Our (de)serializers
+├── transforms         - Pre-defined transforms
 ├── ui                 - A ReactJS application built on top of DataCater's API.
 ├── CONTRIBUTING.md    - Describes how you can contribute to the project